 What kind of visa do you need for this trip?

+American citizens traveling with a US passport do not need a visa to enter Canada.
 If you are coming from somewhere outside the US, please be sure to check your country specific visa requirements.